coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

     "runtime": 105
 }
 ```
-We call their API to get the movies for each year:
+We called their API to get the movies for each year:
 ``` python
 #Get Results from TMDB for a specific year
 def parseTMDBResults(year):